-Why Invest in Amazon?
+Why Do People Invest in Amazon?

-Amazon is one of the most valuable companies in the world.
-Although you should always perform your own in-depth research on a stock prior to making an investment, below we have listed some of the main reasons that Amazon might represent a viable addition to your portfolio.
+You should always perform your own in-depth research on a stock prior to making an investment, below we have listed some of the main reasons that Amazon might represent a viable addition to your portfolio.

 All-Out on Capital Gains